 Tax fraud is one of the more common white collar crimes prosecuted by the federal government.
-If you, or your company, are under investigation by the criminal division of the IRS, you should contact a competent tax fraud lawyer to protect your interests.
+If you, or your company, are under investigation by the criminal division of the IRS, you should contact competent tax fraud attorneys to protect your interests.

 In society, the term tax fraud encompasses a broad scope of deceptive conduct relating to federal and state taxes.
 Under the federal law, tax fraud defines the specific offense of filing a fraudulent return or making a false statement within a federal return.
 This offense is codified under 26 U.S.C. § 7206.

 This section makes it a criminal offense to willfully make or subscribe a federal return which the taxpayer does not believe to be true and correct as to every material matter.
 Tax fraud is a felony offense that carries a maximum term of imprisonment of 3 years per count and a fine up to $100,000 for an individual and $500,000 for a corporation.
 These fines are on top of any back taxes owed by the person or entity.

 The statute of limitations for tax fraud is 6 years.
 The statute of limitations generally begins to run from the date the tax return was filed.

 Tax Fraud Attorneys – Elements of Tax Fraud